catfamily121/scripts/README.md

 For home info, please visit https://mrchromebox.tech

 --------------------------------------------------------------------------------------------------------------
-modified version of ChromeOS Firmware Utility script, help to downgrade bios version, only for dell chromebook 13 7310 (lulu)
+modified version of ChromeOS Firmware Utility script, help to downgrade bios to 4.12 version, only for dell chromebook 13 7310 (lulu)

 For use with : https://github.com/one8three/Hackintosh---Dell-Chromebook-13-7310